wblewis7/NOBO.SDM/README.md

 ### grass
 Vector giving the standardized values of percentage cover of grassland in each grid cell in nTot.
 Values generated from the National Land Cover Dataset.
 ### nCells_bbs
-Number of grids with BBS surveys across years.
+Number of grids with BBS surveys in at least one year.
 ### nStops_bbs
 Matrix giving the number of BBS surveys in each grid cell in y_bbs (x-dimension) and each year (y-dimension).
-Values from grid cells used for assessing out-of-sample predictive power (grid_bbs_id_pred) are all set to 0, so will be skipped in model fitting.
+Values from grid cells used for assessing BBS out-of-sample predictive power (grid_bbs_id_pred) are all set to 0, so will be skipped in model fitting.
 ### bbs_prop_area
 Proportion of 5x5km grid cell surveyed by each BBS survey (400m radius circle)
 ### grid_bbs_id